 What is consulting?

 Consultants are experts in their field.
 They possess knowledge so valuable that someone else — an individual, department, or entire organization — is willing to pay for it.
-Consulting can include a wide range of activities beyond simply giving advice, including problem diagnosis, data collection, feedback, strategy-building, and implementation.
+Consulting can include many activities beyond simply giving advice, including problem diagnosis, data collection, feedback, strategy-building, and implementation.

 Consultant vs. Contractor

-Contractors (including freelancers) are self-employed workers that companies contract to provide services.
-Consultants primarily provide assessments and expert advice.
-They can be self-employed or employed by a consulting firm.
+• Contractors (including freelancers) are self-employed workers that companies contract to provide services.

 However, if, as a consultant, you were asked to provide a service or deliverable, you could be hired into a contractor-type role.